ODBC from C tutorial (part 1) — getting started

 #define SQL_SUCCEEDED(rc) (((rc)&(~1))==0)

-Virtually all ODBC functions can return two values which indicate success
+Virtually all ODBC functions can return two values that indicate success:

-e.g. with some drivers you might set the cursor type, prepare a statement and then execute it.
-When SQLExecute is called the statement is acted upon but the driver might change the cursor type to something else.
-In this case, SQLExecute would return SQL_SUCCESS_WITH_INFO and the driver would add a diagnostic indicating the cursor type had been changed.
+For example, with some ODBC drivers you might set the cursor type, prepare a statement and then execute it.
+When you call SQLExecute, the ODBC driver uses the statement but might change the cursor type to something else.
+In this case, SQLExecute returns SQL_SUCCESS_WITH_INFO and the ODBC driver adds a diagnostic indicating the cursor type has changed.

-You should note that a few ODBC functions return a status which fails the SQL_SUCCEEDED macro but do not indicate an error as such. e.g. SQLFetch can return SQL_NO_DATA indicating there is no further rows in the result set, this is not necessarily an error.
+Note that a few ODBC functions return a status that fails the SQL_SUCCEEDED macro, but does not indicate an error as such.
+For example, SQLFetch can return SQL_NO_DATA indicating that there are no further rows in the result set, this is not necessarily an error.

-When an ODBC function returns an error or SQL_SUCCESS_WITH_INFO then the driver will associate a diagnostic with the handle used in the ODBC call.
+When an ODBC function returns an error or SQL_SUCCESS_WITH_INFO, the ODBC driver associates a diagnostic with the handle used in the ODBC call.
 You can obtain the diagnostic to find out what failed by calling SQLGetDiagRec with the handle you used in the ODBC call that failed.

 void extract_error(